SAINT GEORGE ENGLAND

 Saint George (Greek: Γεώργιος Geṓrgios; Latin: Georgius;

-AD 275–281 to 23 April 303), according to legend, was a Roman
+AD 275–281 to 23 April 303), according to legend, was a

-the Roman army, who ordered his death for failing to recant his
+Diocletian of the Roman army, who ordered his death for

-Christian faith.
-As a Christian martyr, he later became one of the
+failing to recant his Christian faith.
+As a Christian martyr, he

-most venerated saints in Christianity.
+later became one of the most venerated saints in Christianity.

-In hagiography, as one of the Fourteen Holy Helpers and one of
+In hagiography, as one of the Fourteen Holy Helpers and one

-Gregorian calendar).
-Numerous countries, cities, professions and
+according to the Gregorian calendar).
+Numerous countries,

-organisations claim Saint George as their patron.
+cities, professions and organisations claim Saint George as

 According to some sources his parents were Christians of the